npatwari/OFDM_TX_RX_Lab/README.md

 ```
 **5) You may change any of the TX and RX parameters and observe how data demodulation changes.

+## Contacts
-**6) If you have any questions, please contact me at meles99@gmail.com
+If you have any questions, please contact me at meles99@gmail.com